egtann/up/README.md

 - [x] Perform dry runs to check commands prior to running
 - [x] Concurrent deploys
 - [x] Rolling deploys
+- [x] Agentless deploys
+- [x] Stateless.
+Up checks your infrastructure to determine its state on each run, so nothing is ever out-of-date
+- [ ] Start an already-pushed service only if `up` detects changes in the service's directory
 - [ ] Pass in template variables via the `up` CLI

 ### Non-Features